RECOVERING AFTER SURGERY

 The results of rhinoplasty are permanent, although injury, general ageing or other factors can impact the nose’s appearance.
 It’s also worth noting that rhinoplasty nose surgery should only be performed on a fully developed adult nose.
 Otherwise, continued development might significantly alter the nose structure and shape.

 Perfect symmetry of facial features is an artificial imposition, but creating a nose that highlights facial balance and harmony is a beautiful and living work of art.
-This is something that facial plastic surgery specialist in Sydney Dr Peter Laniewski excels at.
+This is something that Specialist Plastic Surgeon Dr Peter Laniewski excels at.